dolittle-obsolete/WebAssembly/Documentation/getting_started.md

 </ItemGroup>
 ```

-Dolittle has a specific build pipeline that does a few things, amongst others it generates metadata
+Dolittle has a specific build pipeline that does a few things, for instance it generates metadata
 about your application in the form of a topology and all artifacts within that topology.
 The topology is a map of the application in Dolittle terminology of Application, Bounded Context,
 Modules and Features.
 Within these are [artifacts](https://dolittle.io/runtime/runtime/artifacts/).